Appearance

 | Lit / web components | (none mainstream) | — | No mainstream toast component to point at — you hand-roll the queue, timers, positioning, and ARIA. |

-| Rozie | @rozie-ui/toast-* | a component + ref handle | One source → all six, same position / duration / max props, same show / dismiss / clear handle, same #toast scoped slot.
+| Rozie | @rozie-ui/toast-* | a component + ref handle | Same API on all six: same props, same show / dismiss / clear / patch / promise handle, same #toast scoped slot, same @dismissed event.
 No global singleton. |

 The global-singleton question